astrofrog/blog-source/content/2013-10-02-mining-acknowledgments-in-ads.md

 only way they can get credit for their work.

-People may ask where acknowledgments should stop - should also acknowledge LaTeX, Apple, our the use of Fourier transforms?
+People may ask where acknowledgments should stop - should also acknowledge LaTeX, Apple, or the use of Fourier transforms?
 Of course not.
 In my view, the line should be drawn at the point where we think that these acknowledgments matter and will make a difference to projects in our community.
 All of the examples above are ones that should be acknowledged, and it is also crucial